Charles T. Doyle

 Matthew T. Doyle

-Matthew T. Doyle is Mayor of the City of Texas City and Vice Chairman of the Board of Texas First Bank, Texas First Mortgage, and Rust-Ewing Insurance Agency.
+Matthew T. Doyle is Mayor of the City of Texas City and Chairman of the Board of Texas First Bank, Texas First Mortgage, and Rust-Ewing Insurance Agency.
 This is in addition to the multitude of other professional and community activities and involvements, including serving as Chairman of the Bay Area Council of Boy Scouts of America.

 Doyle was named one of Ten Outstanding Young Americans for 1994, in recognition of his commitment to community service and his ability to overcome adversity to succeed professionally.
 He had previously been honored as one of the Five Outstanding Young Texans in 1993.